Tech-invite3GPPspaceIETFspace

 XR-Awareness relies on QoS flows, PDU Sets, Data Bursts and traffic assistance information (see TS 23.501).

-The following PDU Set QoS Parameters may be provided by the SMF to the gNB as part of the QoS profile of the QoS flow, and to enable PDU Set based QoS handling at least one of them shall be provided:
+The following PDU Set QoS Parameters may be provided by the SMF to the gNB as part of the QoS profile of the QoS flow:

 • PDU Set Delay Budget (PSDB): as defined in TS 23.501, upper bound for the duration between the reception time of the first PDU (at the UPF for DL, at the UE for UL) and the time when all PDUs of a PDU Set have been successfully received (at the UE in DL, at the UPF in UL).
-A QoS Flow is associated with only one PSDB, and when available, it applies to both DL and UL and supersedes the PDB of the QoS flow.
+When available, supersedes the PDB of the QoS flow.

 • PDU Set Error Rate (PSER): as defined in TS 23.501, upper bound for a rate of non-congestion related PDU Set losses between RAN and the UE.
-A QoS Flow is associated with only one PSER, and when available, it applies to both DL and UL and supersedes the PER of the QoS flow.
+When available, it supersedes the PER of the QoS flow.

 • PDU Set Integrated Handling Information (PSIHI): indicates whether all PDUs of the PDU Set are needed for the usage of PDU Set by application layer, as defined in TS 23.501.